melbournebioinformatics/website_user_docs/README.md

 pip install -U mkdocs
 ```

-Once you have mkdocs installed (and in your PATH) then you can preview the website like so:
+Once you have mkdocs installed (and in your PATH) then you can preview the website by running the
+following command in the top directory of this repository:

 ```
 mkdocs serve